typemill/typemill/readme.md

 * Create and manage users.
 * Develop configurable plugins with the Symfony Event Dispatcher.
 * Develop configurable themes with TWIG.
-* Allows super easy backend and frontend forms with simple YAML-definitions.
+* Allows super easy backend and frontend forms with simple YAML-files.
 * Ships with a fully responsive standard theme
 * Ships with plugins for
-  * MathJax and KaTeX, c.
+  * MathJax and KaTeX.
-  * code highlighting.
+  * Code highlighting.
   * Matomo/Piwik and Google Analytics.
   * Cookie Consent.